micahmelling/auto-shap/README.md

 ```

 There you have it!
-* A dataframe of SHAP values for every row in x.
+* A dataframe of SHAP values for every row in the x predictors dataframe.
-* The expected values of the SHAP explainer (in the above, the average
+* The expected value of the SHAP explainer (in the above, the average
-predicted positive probability)
+predicted positive probability).
-* A dataframe of the global SHAP values covering every feature in x.
+* A dataframe of the global SHAP values covering every feature in the x dataframe.

 What's more, you can change to a completely new model without changing any
 of the auto-shap code.